jbredwards/JSON-Paintings-Mod/README.md

 # JSON-Paintings-Mod
 A minecraft mod that allows custom paintings to be easily added through a json file!

--Doesn't add any new painting entities or painting type handlers, rather this mod uses a bytecode manuipilation framework called [ASM](https://asm.ow2.io/) to add new fuctions to `EnumArt`, which means that this mod will work nicely with all other mods that don't override vanilla's painting system!
+-Doesn't add any new painting entities or painting type handlers, rather this mod uses a bytecode manipulation framework called [ASM](https://asm.ow2.io/) to add new functions to `EnumArt`, which means that this mod will work nicely with all other mods that don't override vanilla's painting system!

 -Paintings added through this mod use their own textures instead of being stuck to using vanilla's painting texture atlas!